NCERT Solutions for Class 11 Chemistry Chapter 10 – Free PDF Download

 Therefore, the oxidation state of Na is +1.

-on moving down the group in the alkali metals, the size of the atom increases and the effect of the nuclear charge gets decreased.
-Due to this factors, the electron of potassium which is located outer gets lost easily as compared to Na. therefore, potassium reacts higher than Na.
+On moving down the group in the alkali metals, the size of the atom increases and the effect of the nuclear charge gets decreased.
+Due to these factors, the electron of potassium which is located outer gets lost easily as compared to Na.
+Therefore, potassium is highly reactive than sodium.

 |Sr. No||Alkaline earth metals||Alkali Metals|

 They are less soluble compared to alkali metals as it has high lattice energy and is having higher charge densities account for higher lattice.

 They are more soluble compared to alkaline earth metals.